 Dr. Matthew Paldy, PhD, LP

-Over time, this turns into a cycle.
 Avoidance temporarily reduces pressure, but the pressure always returns—usually stronger, along with guilt and urgency.
-For many students, this becomes a default way of managing stress rather than an occasional issue.
+For many students, this becomes a default way of managing stress rather than an occasional response.
+This pattern often overlaps with academic anxiety, college burnout, and college adjustment stress.

 What Procrastination Actually Feels Like